German, Serbian Patriarch: Schisms

-Like most Orthodox churches in the Eastern Bloc, the Serbian Orthodox Church under German was forced to strike a modus vivendi with the ruling League of Communists in order to procure the space it needed to operate.
-The diaspora priests, led by the vocally anti-communist Bishop Dionisije, claimed that the Belgrade "red priests" had acquiesced too early.
+Like most Eastern Orthodox churches in the Eastern Bloc, the Serbian Orthodox Church under German was forced to strike a modus vivendi with the Communist regime in order to procure the space it needed to operate.
+The diaspora priests, led by the vocally anti-communist Bishop Dionisije Milivojević, claimed that the Belgrade "red priests" had acquiesced too early.
 After the Holy Synod started a trial against Dionisije for allegations about his personal life, he went into schism with the church in November 1963.
-Starting in 1977, the group assumed the name "Free Serbian Orthodox Church".
-It was reconciled with the SOC in 1992, under German's successor Pavle.
+Starting in 1977, the group of diaspora bishops established Free Serbian Orthodox Church.

-The schism of the Macedonian Orthodox Church is a much deeper and complicated issue.
-It began in 1958, the very year of German's election, with an allegedly willing acceptance of the autonomy of Ohrid Archbishopric proclaimed by the archbishop Dositej.
-This was a great blow to German's religious authority as it was a forced acceptance, pushed by the Communist Party.
+The schism of the Macedonian Orthodox Church was a much deeper and complicated issue.
+It began in 1958, the very year of German's election, with an allegedly willing acceptance of the autonomy of Archbishop of Ohrid and Macedonia proclaimed by the archbishop Dositej, Metropolitan of Skopje.
+This was a great blow to Patriarch German's authority as it was a forced acceptance, pushed by the Communist regime.
 In the next 9 years, the patriarch and archbishop held several joint liturgies, even with the heads of other Orthodox Churches.
-However, in 1967, archbishop Dositej completely split his archbishopric (within the borders of the SR Macedonia) from the mother church, claiming heritage from the historical Archbishopric of Ohrid, which had been non-existent for 200 years.
-German and the Serbian Orthodox Church, claiming the separation was forced and uncanonical (in other words, they deemed it a church established by the Communists) ended any canonical communication with the Macedonian Orthodox Church.
-In turn, German's example was followed by all the other Orthodox Churches.
+However, in 1967, archbishop Dositej completely split his archbishopric (within the borders of the Socialist Republic of Macedonia) from the mother church, claiming heritage from the historical Archbishopric of Ohrid, which had been non-existent for two centuries.
+Patriarch German and the Serbian Orthodox Church, claiming the separation was forced and uncanonical (in other words, they deemed it a church established by the Communists) ended any canonical communication with the Macedonian Orthodox Church.
+In turn, Patriarch German's example was followed by all the other Orthodox Churches.
 The problem continued after German and the breakup of Yugoslavia, and it became a highly political issue, not only with the Serbian Orthodox Church, but with the Church of Greece and the Bulgarian Orthodox Church.
-This schism continued until 2022, when the Macedonian church reconciled with the Serbian Patriarchate and was granted full autonomy and subsequently autocephaly by Patriarch Porfirije of Serbia.
+This schism continued until 2022, when the Macedonian Orthodox Church reconciled with the Serbian Orthodox Church and was granted full autonomy and subsequently autocephaly by Patriarch Porfirije.